 Aquamation is a gentler water-based alternative to flame cremation.
 Some providers offer aquamation specifically for cats and small pets at prices similar to private cremation.
 Ask whether private and communal aquamation tiers are both offered.

-- Are paw-print or fur keepsakes included?
+- Are paw-print or fur keepsakes included or extra?

 If you're unsure